 The rest of the cabin is pure 4 Series, which does means a thoughtfully laid-out dash, high-grade materials and excellent build quality.
 Plus, the low-slung driving position is perfect.
-The standard equipment count extends to sat-nav, a DAB radio, climate control and heated seats.
+The standard equipment count extends to sat-nav, a DAB radio, wireless charging, climate control and heated seats.

 As with other 4 Series Convertible variants, the drop-top M4 gets a three piece folding metal hardtop.
 Yet while the set-up delivers coupe-like refinement and security when raised, it’s slow to operate, adds weight and eats into boot space.